VinayakBharadwaz/VinayakBharadwaz/README.md

 * Introduction to HTML5
 * Introduction to CSS3
 * Introduction to JavaScript

 #### Year 2021:

 * Introduction to Python3
 * Tkinter Module in Python3
 * SQLite in Python3
+* Advanced Styling with Responsive Design using HTML5, CSS3, JavaScript

 #### Year 2022: